 In most cases, poor posture is caused by issues such as:

-- A sedentary lifestyle.
-Lack of physical activity and prolonged periods sitting or slouching can weaken the core muscles, leading to poor posture.
+• A sedentary lifestyle.
+Lack of physical activity and sitting down or slouching for long periods of time can weaken the core muscles, leading to poor posture.

 Treatments for Poor Posture and Chronic Back Pain